Financial Resources

 Utility Programs

-EmPOWER Maryland: Ratepayers located in the following service territories can access energy efficiency-related incentives through their utility.
+EmPOWER Maryland: Ratepayers located in the following service territories may be eligible to receive incentives for energy efficiency and electrification measures through their utility.
+Participating utilities are:

 Maryland’s local governments also may provide incentives for building upgrades.
 Please review the financial opportunities below and discover whether any may apply to your building upgrades.